dojo/framework/docs/en/resource/supplemental.md

 ### Reset resource

-Where a widget does not wish to share a resource and wants to ensure it always gets it's own set of `Options`, a reset initialiser is available.
-This may be appropriate when creating a typeahead or other such filtering component.
-You may not want to risk changing the data query used elsewhere in the application to the `reset` option should be used.
-This option even creates a new `Options` object when your widget has been passed a `shared` resource.
+Widgets that do not want to share a resource and need to ensure their resource always gets its own set of `Options` can indicate so with the `reset` initializer.
+This may be appropriate when creating a typeahead or other such filtering component, where a data query may be shared between multiple locations within an application.
+Each widget instance should ideally require its own unique copy to avoid inadvertently changing data elsewhere in the application.
+This option will also create a new `Options` object for widgets that have been passed a `shared` resource.

 ```ts
 const { getOptions } = data({ reset: true });